wilburluce/ng-component-ideas/README.md

 ### Some Best Practices for Angular Components
 After working with Angular components for a while, I found a couple of things that nagged me to find a better approach:
 1) Managing rxjs subscriptions - the need to unsubscribe from observables with potential for memory leaks.
-I found in most cases, the [async pipe](https://angular.io/api/common/AsyncPipe#description) can handle subscribing and unsubscribing for me.
+I discovered in most cases, the [async pipe](https://angular.io/api/common/AsyncPipe#description) can handle subscribing and unsubscribing for me.
 2) Writing components that only render when necessary.
 Angular's default change detection strategy gives a great out of box experience, but frequently causes needless re-renders.